 Information regarding how to invest is everywhere we look.
-There are 24-hour finance channels, websites, books, and magazines in the thousands, and a trillion dollar industry pumping out millions of so-called “experts” via financial advisors.
+There are thousands of websites, books, and magazines covering investment and personal finance topics.
 Most of these resources do nothing but confuse investors who are looking for straightforward, simple, and clear advice.
 In fact, websites like TheStreet (TheStreet Network) and media personalities such as Jim Cramer tend to make matters worse by getting in the way of long-term, sensible investing.
-That said, let’s focus on getting you the information you need to invest intelligently.

-My investment experience dates back to 2001 when I started working at an Australian derivatives trading firm.
-Since then, I’ve completed industry courses, worked as an investment advisor, and published investment books and courses.
-I continue as a DIY investor and trade options.
+My investment experience dates back to 2001 when I worked at a derivatives trading firm.
+Since then, I’ve completed many investment courses and have worked as an investment advisor.
+Also, I’ve published investment books and courses.

-While working as an investment funds advisor (sadly, I use to sell actively managed mutual funds), I discovered and read A Random Walk Down Wall Street, which drastically changed my approach to investing and recommendations to investors.
-Long story short, my advice, similar to Warren Buffett, is to stick with low-cost index funds with ample diversification.
+While working as a mutual fund broker (sadly, I use to sell actively managed mutual funds), I read A Random Walk Down Wall Street, which drastically changed my approach to investing and recommendations to investors.
+Long story short, my advice, similar to Warren Buffett, is to stick with low-cost index funds such as those offered by Vanguard, BlackRock, and State Street.

 A Random Walk Down Wall Street is one of many books I’ve read, and the more I read, the more I realize that new information isn’t surfacing.
-It’s more so a recycling of information spun a different way from author to author.
-As a result, if you’re looking for investment books that offer timeless advice, I highly recommend these three and no others.
+It’s more so a recycling of data points spun in different ways from author to author.
+Therefore, if you’re looking for investment books that offer timeless and essential advice, I highly recommend these three and no others.

 Best Investing Books